 The 2019 Tenant Fees Act banned most letting fees paid by tenants.
 As responsible agents, we adhere to this law, and won’t charge any letting fees when you rent a property through us.

-Referencing is an important part of the letting process.
-It’s usually quick and easy – and the results prove to the landlord that you can afford to meet the monthly rental payments.
-Also landlords have a legal obligation to check that you are legally entitled to reside in the U.K. – its known as “The Right to Rent” but if you’re concerned about being referenced, just give us a call and our team will talk you through what’s involved.
-If you cannot provide adequate history you may be required to pay a significant amount of rent, perhaps 6 months in advance or require a U.K. based home-owning guarantor.
+Referencing is an important part of the lettings process.
+It’s totally confidential, completed on-line and usually quick and easy – the results prove to the landlord that you can afford to meet the monthly rental payments.
+Also, Stadium Residential on behalf of their landlords have a legal obligation to check that you are legally entitled to reside in the U.K. – known as “The Right to Rent” but if you have any questions just contact us and we can explain what is involved.

 If you’re unable to provide evidence of income over the last year, you’ll probably require a guarantor in order to rent a property.
 This is usually a parent or guardian.
 Your guarantor will agree to pay the rent on your behalf, if for any reason you can’t make the monthly payments.